- What Are Virginia's Seller Closing Costs?

 What is Next?

 If you are in Virginia and looking to sell your house, lets talk.
-I have a stellar track record and can help you get the most profit the market will allow.
+We have a stellar track record and can help you get the most profit the market will allow.

 Have any questions about home selling?
 More questions about closing costs?
-Reach out to me and I can help.
+Reach out to us and we can help.